Skip to main content

 by Karen Burnham

-What is back drilling or controlled depth drilling in PCB?
+What is back drilling or controlled depth drilling in PCBs?

-High-speed PCB design faces many challenges in terms of retaining signal integrity which can be overcome through proper design and manufacturing practices.
+High-speed boards face many challenges in terms of retaining signal integrity, which can be tackled through proper design and manufacturing practices.

-A via stub, a non-functional part of a via, causes significant signal integrity issues in high-speed design.
-Via stubs result in the reflection of signals from the stub end, and this reflection will interfere with the original signal.
+A via stub, a non-functional part of a plated hole, causes significant signal integrity issues.
+It causes reflection of signals from the stub end, and the reflected signal will interfere with the original signal.

-The back drilled hole should bring down the stub length to 10 mils.
-If the stubs are greater than 10 mils, then signal reflections will be produced.
+The back-drilled hole should bring down the stub length to at least 10 mil.
+If the stubs are greater than 10 mil, then signal reflections will occur.

 Why is back drilling required?